Sas2k/AL-Notes/Math/(3) Polynomial Functions.md

 --------------------------------

 > **Rational Zero Theorem**: _The Rational Zero Theorem states that, if the polynomial $f(x)=a_nx^n+a_{n−1}x^{n−1}+...+a_1x+a_0$ has integer coefficients and $a_n≠0$, then every rational zero of $f(x)$ has the form $pq$ where $p$ is a factor of the constant term $a_0$ and $q$ is a factor of the leading coefficient $a_n$.
->When the leading coefficient is 1, the possible rational zeros are the factors of the constant term._^[4.]
+>When the leading coefficient is 1, the possible rational zeros are the factors of the constant term._ [^2]

 Simply said, the Rational Zero Theorem is a way to narrow down the number of rational numbers we can test for roots with the Factor Theorem.